vegaprotocol/specs/protocol/0000-validator-vega-master-keys.md

 What happens at startup?
 The public master key has to be added to validators' identities in the genesis configuration.

+When the keys have been rotated, the node needs to be restarted to be taken into account.

 Acceptance Criteria:

 Sweetwater: